bbhardin/HackEurope26/improvement_notes_v1-1_response.md

 ### Complexity: Medium–High
 Part A (consistent logging) is low complexity.
 Part B (order-aware analysis) is medium — it reuses the Customer Agent's LLM capabilities in a new context.
 Part C (WhatsApp app replies) has inherent platform limitations.
+# Edit: I agree with you, do not worry about Part C, but implement part A and B, please.

 ---